IBM/kubernetes-driver/docs/user-guide/ready-checks.md

 ### Objects

 Each object deployed directly (so without Helm) is retrievable by it's apiVersion (sometimes referred to as group), kind, name and namespace (if not a cluster wide type).
-For example, if in our `my-deployment.yaml` file we have deployed the following:
+For example, if in the `my-deployment.yaml` file you have deployed the following:

 ```yaml
 apiVersion: apps/v1